Pierre Semard: Communist leader

-In November 1922, Semard meets Lenin in Moscow with the company of Gaston Monmousseau.
-Lenin makes concessions to his interlocutors, so that back in France, Semard justifies the CGTU's membership in the SRI.
+In November 1922, Semard met Lenin in Moscow with the company of Gaston Monmousseau.
+Lenin made concessions to his interlocutors, so that back in France, Semard justified the CGTU's membership in the SRI.
 He then joined the Communist Party in joint action against the occupation of the Ruhr.
-It is for this reason that in 1923 he was arrested and imprisoned for a few months in the Prison of Health.
+For this he was arrested and imprisoned in 1923 for a few months in the Prison of Health.
 During his imprisonment, he wrote numerous articles in La Vie Ouvrière where he pleaded in particular for open mass unionism that did not assert any doctrine.

 Despite these positions and his sympathy for anarcho syndicalism, which were far removed from those of the Communist International he became general secretary of the Communist Party in 1924.

 He was relieved of his position as general secretary in 1929 and became head of the Paris section of the PCF.
 In 1935 he was elected to the General Council of the Seine Department.